dwrobel/flatcam/README.md

 - changed some of the app strings formatting to work better with Poedit translation software
 - fixed bug in Drillcncjob TclCommand
 - finished translation in Romanian
+- made the translations work when the app is frozen with CX_freeze
+- some formatting changes for the application strings

 16.03.2019